KTSociety/page-brute/README.md

 ## How to use the script with interactive wizard
 1).
 Start the script in terminal with: python3 pb-v105.py<br>
 2).
 Enter the target website login page url like: https://yourtargetpage.com/login<br>
 3).
-In your Chrome-Browser inspect the username element to find the CSS-Selector of the username form and enter it in your terminal as asked<br>
+In your Chrome browser inspect the username element to find the CSS-Selector of the Username-Field and copy it in your terminal<br>
 4).
-Do the same for the CSS-Selector of the password field<br>
+Do the same for the CSS-Selector of the Password-Field<br>
 5).
 And again for the CSS-Selector of the Login-Button<br>
 6).
-When Asked put in the targets username you wanna brute-force<br>
+When asked put in the targets username you want to brute-force<br>
 7).
-Enter the PATH/NAME of your passwordlist .txt<br>
+Enter the PATH/NAME of your passwords.txt<br>
 8).
 Watch the magic happen<br>

 ## Terminal Start-Code example